 A Certified Copy is a true, exact copy of your company’s incorporation or other state-filed document, as issued by the state and is often used for the following purposes:

 - Replace a lost or misplaced original.
-It’s critical to keep the original of your formation documents or any other state-filed document with your company records.
+It’s critical to keep the original of your business formation documents or any other state-filed document with your company records.
 If the originals are ever lost or misplaced, be sure to request a Certified Copy from the state of formation or qualification.

 - Provide additional proof of authenticity.
 Many states allow for electronic and/or fax filing of documents.
 Consequently, the state-approved documents may not look “as official” as you think they should (even though they are official).
 Having a certified copy sometimes makes business owners feel there’s additional proof of authenticity.

 - Open a bank account.
-A Certified Copy of your company’s formation documents is often needed in order to open a bank account.
+A Certified Copy of your company's business formation documents is often needed in order to open a bank account.

 - Foreign qualification.
 A Certified Copy or a Certificate of Good Standing are typically required in order to register your company to transact business in another state (foreign qualify).

 There is no limit placed by states on when a business owner can request a Certified Copy.
 Even if you incorporated your business 10+ years ago, you can obtain a Certified Copy of your incorporation documents.

 For companies which are incorporated in the United States but with owners who do not live in the US, a Certified Copy with gold seal or apostillized copy of the incorporation documents may be required to open a bank account in the owners’ home country.
 BizFilings can also obtain an Apostille or Certified Copy with gold seal.Apostille

 What is a Certified Copy?A Certified Copy is a true and exact copy of your company’s incorporation documents or foreign qualification documents issued by the state of formation or foreign qualification.